Multi-Currency Forex Cards 2026 — HDFC Axis SBI ICICI Compared

 Frequently asked questions

-Can I reload a forex card from abroad?
+Can I get a refund on unused forex card balance?